AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/linkPreviewTypeSticker.md

 > **linkPreviewTypeSticker**: `object`

-The link is a link to a sticker message
+The link is a link to a sticker

 ## Type declaration